Transit Documentation – Everything You Need to Know

 If your goods are not covered by the Common Transit Convention, an alternative option is the Transport Internationaux Routiers (TIR).
 It allows goods to be transported by road and cross multiple borders with a single TIR carnet (international customs document).

 Your goods will be able to travel between the customs office of departure and the customs office of destination.
 The TIR carnet serves as an internationally-valid guarantee for the payment of the suspended duties and taxes.
 As well as the paper TIR carnet, a declaration must also be entered into the NCTS system.

 Simplifying your customs formalities

-At Hemisphere Freight Services, we’ll handle your customs formalities so you don’t have to.
-Working as your customs agent, we’ll remove the hassle from the process so you can focus your time and attention on growing your business.
+At Hemisphere Freight Services, we’ll work closely with you to navigate customs formalities and submit declarations on your behalf.
+Working as your customs agent, we will draw on our team’s expertise to remove any stress and uncertainty from the process.
+This means you can feel confident about meeting HMRC’s requirements, while dedicating more time and attention to other areas of your business.
 No matter your requirements, please don’t hesitate to get in touch today.